Sexual selection in the little-known Kinda baboon (Papio kindae)

 PhD dissertation; New York University

-For my PhD dissertation, I am studying the reproductive ecology of the little-known Kinda baboon at the Kasanka Baboon Project in Zambia.
+For my PhD dissertation, I am studying sexual selection in the little-known Kinda baboon at the Kasanka Baboon Project in Zambia.
 Kinda baboons are morphologically, genetically, and behaviorally distinct from other baboon species.
-I am interested in understanding their unique reproductive and life-history strategies in order to test different comparative models of mating system variation in primates.
+I am interested in the evolution of their unique reproductive strategies, particularly in regards to female sexual signals, to better understand how socio-ecology influences mating system variation in primates.

 Exploring mechanisms of sexual selection acting on a primate color signal